k-box/k-box/docs/user/en/administration/settings/network.md

 To connect to a network you have to specify the network entry point, the username and the password.
 This information comes from the Network Administrator or the K-Link Development Team.

 Then you can mark the checkbox _Enable publish documents to the network_.
 When pressing the _Save settings_ button the system will validate all the inserted connection information.
-If some parameters are wrong the DMS will auto-disable the checkbox _Enable publish documents to the network_ in order to prevent errors for the other users of the DMS.
+If some parameters are wrong the K-Box will auto-disable the checkbox _Enable publish documents to the network_ in order to prevent errors for the other users of the K-Box.

 If you are connecting to a network other than the K-Link Network you can personalize the name that users will see using the fields under _Network name_.
 There is one field for each supported language.